 Pharoah ants are not solitary, so you’ll likely see several at a time.
 They tend to scatter in small trails, often leading to spaces out of sight.
 Of course, this can describe other ants, so if you see any kind of ant activity in your home or business, contact a professional exterminator.

-For relief from pharaoh ant infestations, call Four Seasons Pest Control!
+If you’ve seen pharaoh ants in your kitchen or commercial facility, it's time to call in professional help.
+At Four Seasons Pest Control, we specialize in eliminating pharaoh ants and keeping them from coming back.
 Our local pest control company provides home pest control services and commercial pest management services in our Virginia and North Carolina service areas.
 For the best protection against ants and other pests, we highly recommend signing up for year-round treatments!

 Helpful Tips & Info